patirasam/Deep-Learning-Neural-Networks/README.md

 # Machine-Learning-Neural-Networks
 - Neural_Networks-Implementation without using library in Python,
-- Main aim is to learn how actually neural network works including back propogation and universality theorem.
+- Main aim is to understand how actually neural network works including back propogation and universality theorem.